 An icon being used as a delete button's symbol with a title attribute to provide a native mouse tooltip:

-Getting accessibility right can be tough.
-So we've tried to make it as simple as we can with our auto-accessibility feature.
-Using a dash of JS, we add supporting HTML elements and attributes so that your icons are accessible to the widest audience possible.
+Our SVG+JS method uses the same auto-accessibility feature that is part of Kits.
+When your icon conveys meaning, we add supporting HTML elements and attributes so that your icons are accessible to the widest audience possible.

 title="meaning" attribute.
 Auto-accessibility takes care of the rest, adding the following: